dmj-bu/COMSOL-Roll-Cage-Simulation/comsol_fea_theory.md

 # Roll Cage COMSOL Simulation: Finite Element Method Behind the Interface

 This document explains **how COMSOL Multiphysics internally models a solid mechanics simulation** like the roll cage deformation study described, using the finite element method (FEM).
-It focuses on theory, implementation, and equation formulation — not GUI instructions.

 ---